So you’ve just set up your new fish tank and nothing seems out of the ordinary.

 Therefore, if you’d like to prevent your fish tank from getting cloudy after each water change you should likely interchange the water source you’re using.

-A good substitute for nutrient-rich tap water would be water that has gone through Reverse Osmosis.
+A good substitute for the nutrient-rich tap water would be water that has gone through Reverse Osmosis.

 The process of Reverse Osmosis removes the organic compounds from the water.